TianheWu/LGPNet/README.md

-# Alleviating a few Labels and Large-Scale Network Dilemmas in Grasping Detection
+# LGPNet: Alleviating a few Labels and Large-Scale Network Dilemmas in Grasping Detection

 ## Installation
 Python requirements can installed by: